drmathias/developmomentum/src/input/blog/decentralise_your_website_as_much_as_possible.md

 Dynamic websites require a compute layer, as a server processes requests and serves content accordingly, meaning that Skynet cannot directly serve dynamic web pages.
 Where Skynet could be used however, is as a host for a cache, or to store pre-processed files.

-In the future we may see popular CMS get built in Sia support, in the form I just described.
-Integrating Sia as a storage layer is as trivial as integrating the Sia [web API](https://sia.tech/docs/#skynet), which is language agnostic.
+In the future we may see popular CMS get built-in Sia support, in the form I just described.
+Integrating Sia as a storage layer can be done via Sia [web API](https://sia.tech/docs/#skynet), which is language agnostic.
+The documentation is quite good and there are bindings available in several languages, including Python, JavaScript and Go.

 ## Wrapping up

 You probably shouldn't decentralise your website just yet.
 But if you want to, go for it!
 I went ahead and made Develop Momentum available on Skynet, at [sia://AABslNGe9gOUx77Qi0l0MIaM2EDWAyNlPUdII2RTmErSag](https://skynethub.io/AABslNGe9gOUx77Qi0l0MIaM2EDWAyNlPUdII2RTmErSag).
-Sia Skynet is not far off from beating all the major cloud platforms in terms of speed, cost, scalability and ease of use.
-It is brilliantly designed and an amazing product.
+As a storage provider, Sia is not far off from beating all the major cloud platforms in terms of speed, cost, scalability and ease of use.
+It is brilliantly designed and an amazing product, though it does have its shortcomings.
 Many years from now, we might even look back on Skynet as being the start of the decentralised web.